chriskonnertz/string-calc/README.md

 This is a mathematical term following syntactical and grammatical rules that StringCalc understands.
 Syntax and grammar of these terms are very similar to what you would write in PHP code.
 To be more precise, there is an intersecting set of syntactical and grammatical rules.
-There are some exceptions but usually you will be able to write terms for StringCalc by pretending that you are writing PHP code.
+There are some exceptions, but usually you will be able to write terms for StringCalc by pretending that you are writing PHP code.

 ### Term examples